GamedevJS/Gamedev.js-Survey/questions-2026.md

 - Not applicable
 - _Other [text input]_

-## 17. Which UI library, framework, or engine wrapper are you using the most?
+## 19. Which UI library, framework, or engine wrapper are you using the most?
 _[radio]_

 - React
 - Vue
 - Svelte
 - Angular
+- Solidjs
 - React Three Fiber
 - TresJS
 - Threlte
 - Angular Three
+- Solid Three
 - React-BabylonJS
 - Vue-BabylonJS
 - Pixi React